 There were many people who graciously allowed me to interview them about their current data management practices.
 They are Mary McCraken, Ryan Estrellado, Kim Manturuk, Beth Chance, Jessica Logan, Rebecca Schmidt, Sara Hart, and Kerry Shea.
 These interviews were integral to supplementing my personal knowledge with the broader experience of others in the field.
 Yet, they affirmed that yes, data management is hard, especially in the context of some of the complicated study designs we work with in education research, and that everyone who works in this field wishes that better training, support systems, and standards existed.
 Thank you to everyone who gave me an hour of their time to share their experiences and knowledge!
 I also have to give a special thank you to Jessica Logan for being the first person I met who appreciates all things data management as much as I do, and since having our interview, has provided invaluable support while working on this book.

 I also want to thank everyone who took the time to read and provide feedback on chapters of this book for me.
-This includes Meghan Harris, Alexis Swanz, and Allyson Hanson.
+This includes Meghan Harris, Alexis Swanz, Allyson Hanson, Rohan Alexander, and Peter Higgins.
 Your revisions and insight helped make this a more cohesive and useful book!

 A special thank you to Keith Herman as well.
 Many years ago he suggested I write a book titled Data Management in Large-Scale Education Research, based on everything I’ve learned in my experience as a data manager.
 At the time I considered his suggestion a fun but impossible idea.
 Yet after sitting with that idea in the back of my head for several years, I realized his idea was actually not so far-fetched.
 Thank you to Keith for believing I could do something I didn’t even know was possible.